lmondada/dphil-thesis/content/03_compiler/03_graph_defs.md

 to be understood as an operation `op` applied on the SSA values `a, b, c, ...` and producing the output values `x, y, ...`.

-Computation and dataflow graphs are commonly defined with operation as vertices and values as edges.
+Computation and dataflow graphs are commonly defined with operations as vertices and values as edges.
 To faithfully capture the function signature of `op`, this requires storing and preserving an ordering of the incoming and outgoing edges (also known as port graphs @Fernandez2018).

-We adopt instead the hypergraph formalisation of computation graphs more common within category theory (see string diagrams @Selinger2010 and their formalisation in the hypergraph category @Bonchi2022 @Wilson2022).
-We will see that this definition is particularly well-suited for graph transformation because the graph transformations of interest to us correspond to graph gluing semantics, i.e. akin to double pushout (DPO) rewrites.
+Instead, we adopt the hypergraph formalisation of computation graphs, which is more common within category theory (see string diagrams @Selinger2010 and their formalisation in the hypergraph category @Bonchi2022 @Wilson2022).
+We will see that this definition is particularly well-suited for graph transformation because the graph transformations of interest to us correspond to graph glueing semantics, i.e. akin to double pushout (DPO) rewrites.

 At a minimum, a hypergraph is defined by a set of vertices $V$ and a set of